EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Related Work

 Different from incremental SfM, global SfM recovers all camera poses in the batch manner.
 All camera poses are initialized by motion averaging and refined by global optimization.
-As the core of global SfM, most methods for motion averaging estimate rotation and translation separately.
+As the core of global SfM, the majority of motion averaging methods estimate rotation and translation separately.
 The early works of rotation averaging~\cite{govindu2004lie} solve the problem by linear least squares.
-In order to reduce the influence of outliers, researchers adopt Iteratively Reweighted Least Squares~\cite{chatterjee2017robust} and regularisation terms~\cite{crandall2012sfm} to enhance the robustness.
+In order to reduce the influence of outliers, researchers adopt Iteratively Reweighted Least Squares~\cite{chatterjee2017robust} and regularization terms~\cite{crandall2012sfm} to enhance the robustness.
 Gao \textit{et al.}~\cite{gao2021ira++,gao2022irav3} estimate absolute rotations in an incremental manner to obtain accurate camera orientations.
 Besides, \cite{chen2021hybrid} adopted a hybrid method that combines a global optimizer and local optimizer to gain outlier resistance.
 The translation estimation methods can be roughly divided into essential matrix based methods \cite{ brand2004spectral,arie2012global, ozyesil2015robust} and Trifocal tensor based methods\cite{sim2006recovering, courchay2010exploiting, jiang2013global}.
 In order to further improve the efficiency of global SfM, \cite{zhu2018very} proposes a divide-and-conquer framework to realize city-level reconstruction. \cite{cai2021pose} propose a pose-only reconstruction method that gives a linear global translation solution and represents 3D points by camera parameters in the optimization so that the efficiency is greatly improved.

 Compared with incremental SfM, global SfM avoids frequent calls for the time-consuming BA and also alleviates the risk of error accumulation, but is still very sensitive to outliers.
 There are hybrid methods\cite{bhowmick2014divide, gao2022incremental} that adopt the compromise scheme, utilizing the global rotation averaging and the incremental translation estimation to balance the efficiency and robustness.
-However, due to the superiority of robustness, incremental SfM is still the mainstream of the reconstruction system, and our method also belongs to this category.
-Based on the traditional incremental reconstruction systems, we proposed the hierarchy-based keyframe selection and error correction module, which greatly improves the reconstruction speed and is suitable for any type of data.